Raedin24/School/L400/DCIT 405/Chapter 2.md

 A metric that sums up the variability in the sampling distribution.
 Can be estimated using the **standard deviation** of the sample values, and the **sample size**
 Standard error =
 $$ SE = \frac{s}{\sqrt{n}} $$
-As sample size increases, the standard error decreases
+As sample size increases, the standard error decreases.
+Known as the `square root of n rule`.